Scenario Evidence Stability¶

 | scenario execution result | Stable behavior | Deterministic host-side evidence result. |

-| simulation JSON report | Stable contract | Machine-readable scenario evidence. |
+| simulation JSON report | Stable contract with additive v1.1 expectation accounting | Machine-readable scenario evidence. |

 | simulation plain-text log | Public preview, human-oriented | Reviewable timeline, not a machine contract. |